TirzahWood/large-data-website/README.md

 # Supernatural/Mythical creatures

-There are many diffrent supernatural being talked about through the ages. all formed from stories, life exsperiamces and even religion.
+There are many different supernatural being talked about through the ages. all formed from stories, life experiences and even religion.

 ## Purpose